LanevaCobb/PucciMatchingGame/README.md

     - how long it took to match all the cards
     - how many moves it took to win the game.

 You get to try again by pressing the Play Again button.
 You can press the reset button to reset the game at any time.
-Please remember you will lose your stats!
+Please remember when you do this, you will lose your stats!